pyigyli/PcAndroidRemote/README.md

+﻿Not really a remoter.
+Only works for streaming low fps videocapture of you screen.
+The viewport is 1280*720 pixels and that seems to be a bit too large.
+You can move the screen.

-﻿I have not tested this on an actual mobile device, but it does work on a computer.
+I have not tested this on an actual mobile device, but it does work on a computer.
 If you have Linux operating system, you can try and build the Android app using buildozer.
+Just change the *source.dir* at line 13.
+You would also need to change the serverAddress variable on both *main.py* files.
+You can find your local network address with console command *ipconfig*.